 Parking

-There is a small car park at Alum Chine.
-It only has 92 spaces, so fills up fast in summer.
-Prices are seasonal, costing £2.50 for an hour in summer or £2.10 for two hours in winter.
-Full details of parking fees can be found here.
-If you opt to walk through Alum Chine Gardens, there is free roadside parking on the cliff top.
+There is a small car park (92 spaces) at Alum Chine, which fills up fast in summer.
+Prices are seasonal, costing £3 for an hour or £2.50 for two hours in winter.
+Full details can be found here.
+If you opt to walk down through the Chines or the Gardens, there is some free roadside parking in West Overcliff Drive and the surrounding area.

 Beach